lightning/bolts/02-peer-protocol.md

 where the lesser and greater is based off the order of the basepoint.
 The basepoints are compact DER-encoded public keys.

-If the peer's revocation basepoint is unknown (e.g. `open_channel2`), a temporary `channel_id` should be found by using a zeroed out basepoint for the unknown peer.
+If the peer's revocation basepoint is unknown (e.g. `open_channel2` and `accept_channel2`), a temporary `channel_id` should be found by using a zeroed out basepoint for the unknown peer.

 #### Rationale
 These values must be remembered by both peers for correct operation anyway.